kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Module authors need the same performance discipline as framework authors.

-## Lifecycle and Telemetry Separate "Works" From "Operates"
+## Lifecycle and Telemetry Separate "Works" From "Operates" { #lifecycle-telemetry-separate }

 A factory method makes a library work.